 On June 11, 2013, in App Engine Java SDK version 1.8.1, we announced that the ability to deploy Java 6 applications would be removed in an upcoming release, and this ability was removed in version 1.9.0 on February 26, 2014.
 Existing apps would continue to run in Java 6, but they could not be re-deployed.
 We are removing support of Java 6 due to the expense of supporting old Java versions and because most of the Java developer community has moved to newer Java versions.

-To complete the move away from Java 6, we are announcing that support for Java 6 apps will be removed on July 18, 2016.
+To complete the move away from Java 6, we are announcing that support for Java 6 apps will be removed beginning on February 1, 2017.
 We recommend that you upgrade your app to Java 7.
-Apps that are still running on Java 6 will be forcibly migrated to Java 7 at that time.
+Apps that are still running on Java 6 will be forcibly migrated to Java 7 starting on February 1, 2017, with the conversion process expected to be complete for all applications within 60 days after February 1, 2017.

 Known incompatibilities between Java 6 and Java 7.